powsybl/powsybl-core/docs/tools/action-simulator.md

    $> ./itools action-simulator --case-file <POWSYBL_SAMPLES>/resources/eurostag-example.xiidm --dsl-file <POWSYBL_SAMPLES>/resources/contingencies_actions_DSL.groovy
 ```

-The results printed on standard output will be:
+The results printed on standard output will be the results of pre and post contingencies analysis.

 **Note:** To get the results in this table, powsybl was configured to use a real loadflow engine (RTE's Hades2LF, ref.
 [Hades2LF](http://www.rte.itesla-pst.org/))